Introduction

 }

 This is appropriate when you need data to proceed and the operation should fail if the dependency fails.
 The tradeoff is runtime coupling—if Products is slow, Shipping is slow.
-For many operations, this is exactly right.
+For many operations, that's exactly right.

 @Component